7db9a/immutag/README.md

 * tmsu - local virtual filesytem with tag-based view

-Each file is an address in a bitcoin HD wallet.
-The file is a directory on the device.
+You can have many filesystems.
+They're all in the `immutag` direcotry.
+Each filesystem is named after the first address in a bitcoin HD wallet.
 A git directory is named after the file's bitcoin address.

 ```
 immutag